 By: Janie Lacy

-How can anyone explain tragedies like the relatively recent killings in Parkland, Florida to kids?
+How can anyone explain tragedies like the on going mass shootings, especially school shootings, to kids?
 There are a few things that parents can do to address any questions or any fears that may come up in children after being exposed to news reports or conversations from classmates.

 1) Be Flexible

 It is important that you realize there is no exact right or wrong way to answer any difficult questions about any of these tragedies.
 What matters the most is that children know that they can talk to you about their feelings and ask questions (i.e. that it is safe to talk about it).

 2) Ask Open-Ended Questions

 You want to ask kids open-ended questions such as, “what happened in school today?
 What did you see today?
 How do you feel about that conversation?
 This may help facilitate them expressing their feelings.